microsoft/EdgeML/Tools/SeeDot/README.md

 Follow the below steps to perform prediction on the device where the SeeDot-generated code is run on a single data-point which is stored on the device's flash memory.

-1. Open the sketch in the [Arduino IDE](https://www.arduino.cc/en/main/software).
+1. Open the Arduino sketch file located at `arduino/arduino.ino` in the [Arduino IDE](https://www.arduino.cc/en/main/software).
-2. Connect the Arduino device to the computer and choose the correct board configuration.
+2. Connect the Arduino microcontroller to the computer and choose the correct board configuration.
 3. Upload the sketch to the device.
 4. Open the Serial Monitor and select baud rate specified in the sketch (default is 115200) to monitor the output.
 5. The average prediction time is computed every 100 iterations.
-On an Arduino Uno, the average prediction time is 35991 milli seconds.
+On an Arduino Uno, the average prediction time is 35991 micro seconds.